nvim-lua/plenary.nvim/README.md

 ### FAQ

 1. Error: Too many open files

 - \*nix systems have a setting to configure the maximum amount of open file handles.
 It can occur that the default value is pretty low and that you end up getting this error after opening a couple of files.
-You can see the current limit with `ulimit -n` and set it with `ulimit -n 4096`. (macos might work different)
+On Linux you can see the current limit with `ulimit -n` and set it with `ulimit -n 4096`.
+If you're on macOS the command is `sudo launchctl limit maxfiles 4096 4096`.